Permian Basin Information

 Roads and Traffic: The Railroad Commission does not have jurisdiction over, and exercises no regulatory authority with respect to, private or public roads or road use.
 Permits issued by the Commission for oil and gas exploration, production, and waste disposal do not limit any independent authority of a municipality, county or other state agencies with respect to road use.

 The Texas Department of Transportation (TXDOT) oversees the construction and maintenance of state highways within their jurisdiction.
 In addition, TXDOT is responsible for issuing access permits to well sites from a roadway on the state highway system.
 Please review letter for specific access permit requirements.
-To contact the appropriate district office, please visit the Texas Department of Transportation, Local Information web site.
-For county or city contact information, please visit the Texas Association of Counties.
+To contact the appropriate district office, visit the Texas Department of Transportation, Local Information website.
+For county or city contact information, visit the Texas Association of Counties.

 Noise: The Commission has no statutory authority over noise or nuisance related issues.
 Noise and nuisance related issues are governed by local ordinances.

 Odors and Air Contaminants: The Railroad Commission does not have regulatory authority over odors or air contaminants.
 However, for a well within the city limits, the city may enact ordinances regarding odors or other nuisances.
 In addition, the Texas Commission on Environmental Quality (TCEQ) has jurisdiction over odor and air contaminants.
 Please see http://www.tceq.state.tx.us/compliance/complaints/odor_complaint.html.

 Oil and Gas Exploration and Surface Ownership: For general information pertaining to exploration and surface ownership, please visit the Oil and Gas Exploration and Surface Ownership webpage.

 Royalty payments: For general information pertaining to leases and royalties, please visit the General Information Pertaining to Leases and Royalties webpage.

 Please contact us with comments and suggestions concerning the Permian Basin Information web area.